IBM/IBM-RPA-Toolkit-for-BAW/README.md

 The picture below shows the default values for the RPAInfo business object in the test service.
 You can use that as an example when you’re testing your own bot integration. `Notice that the bot_input parameter needs to be in the JSON String format, and the attributes included – like “text” in the example – need to match the variable names of the bot you’re running.`

+### One more thing

+When testing the Toolkit, BAW is calling IBM RPA via `https`.
+This obviously means that you need to import the signer certificate from _**https:<your_rpa_agent_address>:8099**_ to your BAW keystore.
+If you do not know how to do that, these instructions might help: https://www.ibm.com/docs/en/was-nd/8.5.5?topic=communications-adding-signer-certificate-keystore

 ![](./images/attributes.png)

 ## Downloads